Use the KOTS administration console UI

 Are you exploring Mission Control as a solution for your organization?
 Fill out this registration form to request a community edition license.

-• You must have an environment prepared with kotsadm installed.
+• Make sure your environment has kotsadm installed.
 See the Preparing the Environment steps for runtime or kubernetes based installations.

-Configure a local proxy or a service to access the KOTS admin UI
+Configure a local proxy or a service to open the KOTS admin UI

-You can use a local proxy or the NodePort service to access the KOTS admin UI.
+You can use a local proxy or the NodePort service to open the KOTS admin UI.

 • Local proxy